Ruby1993/Eron-Fraud-Detection-master/Project Summary.md

 deal with the government, or testified in exchange for prosecution immunity.

 #### Problem Simplification
-Identify persons who are in the corporate fraud based on the available data within financial features, email features, and available 'poi' labels.
+The project here is to identify persons who are in the corporate fraud based on the available data within financial features, email features, and available 'poi' labels.

 For the whole process, it could be broken down into parts below,